Write Preceptor Information

 - Accessing UWSOM Online Resources

-Information on accessing the UW School of Medicine Library Resources can be found at http://hsl.uw.edu/; additionally, the faculty appointed preceptor may:
+Information on accessing the UW School of Medicine Library Resources can be found at http://hsl.uw.edu/; (requires a UW NetID, sent to new faculty at time of appointment--see below).

 - Select, “I don’t have a UW NetID (I am not sure)”

-- When asked to enter a category on the 2nd page, enter “UW Faculty”
+- When asked to enter a category, enter “UW Faculty”

 - Appointment Benefits & Processes

-Community physicians that work with UW School of Medicine students as preceptors are encouraged to complete the faculty appointment process.
+Community physicians that work with UW School of Medicine students as preceptors (faculty appointment requires a minimum of 50 hours of clinical teaching annually) are encouraged to complete the faculty appointment process.
 Benefits garnered from a UWSOM faculty appointment include:

 - access to online UW restricted resources such as Health links